jspchp63/HROS-RCIRCUIT-LAB/README.md

 Technical definitions

-Full RCIRCUIT implementation will be released only after: safety · legality · partner verification.
+RCIRCUIT implementation released only after: safety · legality · partner verification.

-9. Final Declaration
+🌌 9.
+Final Declaration

 Physics is the bottleneck.
 Resonance is the next frontier.

 RCIRCUIT is not an optimization — it is an architectural redefinition of how computation moves, stabilizes, and scales.

 10. Architecture Diagram — Human → OS → Circuit → Physics
 HUMAN ↔ HROS -------------------------------------------